tomboulier/MIE2026-short-comunication-draft/README.md

 # MIE2026 Short Communication – If-PBM Reports

-This repository contains the Markdown source of the short communication submitted to MIE2026, describing the implementation of real-time reports for monitoring adherence to PBM recommendations using the PREDIMED data warehouse.
+This repository contains the Markdown source of the short communication submitted to MIE2026, describing the implementation of automated reports for monitoring adherence to PBM recommendations using the PREDIMED data warehouse.

 ## Build documents